Terrible Evil and Suffering in the World

 Good Overcomes Evil and Calamity

 We find in life that good often has a way of springing up out of evil.
 In my own experience, asking the agonizing questions, “Why God?
 Why couldn’t it have been me that had cancer instead of my 14-year-old son?”
 Why did he have to miss out on a whole season of little league?
 Why did he have to do his freshman year of high school from home?
 Why did he have to endure the surgeries and chemotherapy?
 These are all questions I could not answer at the time and still cannot completely do so.
-I do know this, in ways too numerous and profound to explain, that battle with cancer made my son the man he is today – an intelligent, caring man, a loving husband and an engaged father.
+I do know this, in ways too numerous and profound to explain, that battle with cancer made my son the man he is today – an intelligent, caring man, a loving husband, and an engaged father.
 I would not go as far as to say that we are thankful for the sickness, but I know that he would not trade the character and strength he has gained by going through it for anything.
 There are some things that do not come but by way of adversity.
+Show me someone who has never faced real crises and I’ll show you an individual that is out of touch with reality.

 What Does All-Powerful Mean?